 “In that case then I will ask about the job at hand,” the man leant back in his chair, calm and composed as if planning a murder was nothing to him.

-Half an hour later, Lady Mansfield-Hope exited the pub, and went to find the chauffer in a nearby café.
+Half an hour later Lady Mansfield-Hope exited the pub, and went to find the chauffeur in a nearby café.